 - i.
-Annual training sessions, in person or via webinars and live streaming, for staff, tribes, and stakeholders on: - CEQA and AB 52 amendment. - Chapters 1.75 and 1.76 of Division 5 of the Public Resources Code and Health and Safety Code sections 7050.5 and 7054. - The National Environmental Policy Act and Section 106 of the National Historic Preservation Act.
+Annual training session, in person or via webinars and live streaming, for staff, tribes, and stakeholders on: - CEQA and the AB 52 amendments.

-- The Native American Graves Protection and Repatriation Act (NAGPRA) and the California Native American Graves Protection and Repatriation Act (CalNAGPRA). - Public Resources Code section 5024.1, the California Register of Historic Resources. - Public Records Act exemptions for cultural resources, Government Code sections 6254(r), 6254.10, and Evidence Code section 1040. - ii.
-Internal staff training on Commission policies and procedures, regional tribal histories, and past situation-specific solutions. - E. Priority Five: Leveraging Technology to Increase Efficiency, Accessibility, and Communications (Weaknesses 7, 8, and 9)
+- Chapters 1.75 and 1.76 of Division 5 of the Public Resources Code and Health and Safety Code sections 7050.5 and 7054. - The National Environmental Policy Act, and Section 106 of the National Historic Preservation Act., and Section 4(f) of the Transportation Act. - The Native American Graves Protection and Repatriation Act (NAGPRA) and the California Native American Graves Protection and Repatriation Act (CalNAGPRA). - Public Resources Code section 5024.1, the California Register of Historic Resources. - Public Records Act exemptions for cultural resources, Government Code sections 6254 (r), 6254.10, and Evidence Code section 1040. - Internal staff training on Commission policies and procedures, regional tribal histories, and past situation-specific solutions. - iii.
+Updating the Cultural Resources Handbook as a resource for current and future staff, tribes, agencies, and stakeholders. - E. Priority Five: Leveraging Technology to Increase Efficiency, Accessibility, and Communications (Weaknesses 7,8, and 9)